2018–19 Sunderland A.F.C. season

-The 2018–19 season was Sunderland's 140th season in existence, and their first season in the third tier of English football since 1987, after relegation from the Championship the previous season.
+The 2018–19 season was Sunderland's 140th season in existence, and their first season in the third tier of English football since 1987, after relegation from the Premier League two seasons ago and the Championship the previous season.
 Along with competing in League One, the club also participated in the FA Cup and EFL Cup as well as the EFL Trophy.
 The season covered the period from 1 July 2018 to 30 June 2019.

 First team squad

 Pre-season friendlies

 As of 18 July 2018, Sunderland have announced five pre-season friendlies against Darlington, Hartlepool United, Grimsby Town, St Mirren, and Middlesbrough.